-In particular, the 'hierarchy problem' of the mass of the Higgs Boson is a case of this kind.
+In particular, the 'hierarchy problem' of the mass of the Higgs boson is a case of this kind.
 Going into detail about this problem would require a long discussion of particle physics and, of course, now is not the time for that.
-But the problem is, again, one which involves a strikingly coincidental match between two values, both of which hold with nomic necessity.
-Very roughly speaking, the matching is between the different factors that contribute to the mass of the Higgs Boson.
-The bare mass of the Higgs Boson and the radiative corrections appear to match, and therefore to cancel, in a seemingly miraculous way leaving the total mass extremely small (see, e.g. Arkani-Hamed et al. (2016), Torrente-Lujan (2014), Craig (2020)).
+But the problem is, again, one which involves a strikingly coincidental match between two values, both of which plausibly hold with nomic necessity.
+Very roughly speaking, the matching is between the different factors that contribute to the mass of the Higgs boson.
+The bare mass of the Higgs boson and the radiative corrections appear to match, and therefore to cancel, in a seemingly miraculous way leaving the total mass extremely small (see, for example, Friederich 2022, Williams 2015, Craig 2020, and Hossenfelder 2021).

 Importantly, the hierarchy problem is taken to be a problem.
 The matching between these values is a problem for our current theories and a reason to look for new physics.
-The nomic necessity of the matching isn't a reason to be satisfied.
+Nomic necessity of the matching isn't a reason to be satisfied.